Marvel's Spider-Man (video game): Downloadable content

 A story-based three-episode downloadable content (DLC) pack collectively known as The City That Never Sleeps was developed for Marvel's Spider-Man.
 Each episode includes new story missions, challenges (hosted by Screwball), enemies, and trophies.
 The first episode, "The Heist", was released on October 23, 2018; set several months after the end of the main game, the story follows the return of Spider-Man's ex-girlfriend Black Cat to New York for a heist, which draws him into a conflict with the Maggia crime families.
 "The Heist" DLC expansion includes three unlockable costumes; Spider-UK, Scarlet Spider II, and the Resilient Suit—an original design by artist Gabriele Dell'Otto.
 Episode 2, "Turf Wars", was released on November 20.
 The story follows Spider-Man's and his ally Yuri Watanabe's efforts to stop Hammerhead taking over the Maggia crime families and seizing control of crime in New York.
 "Turf Wars" includes three new costumes; Mangaverse Spider-Man, the Iron Spider, and the Spider Armor MK I.

 The final episode, "Silver Lining", was released on December 21.
 Its plot features Silver Sable's return to New York City to reclaim her technology that has been stolen by the Maggia.
 She teams up with Spider-Man to confront Hammerhead, who has used her technology to make himself virtually indestructible.
 "Silver Lining" adds three new costumes; Into the Spider-Verse (based on the depiction of the alternate Peter B. Parker in the concurrently released film), Cyborg Spider-Man (based on the design from Spider-Man #21) and the Spider-Man armor created by Aaron Aikman—an alternative version of Spider-Man featured in the crossover story "Edge of Spider-Verse".
-The Spider-Man costume used in Sam Raimi's Spider-Man film trilogy was released separately in December 2018, dubbed in-game as the "Webbed Suit".
-Two more costumes were released in January 2019; one is based on his Future Foundation costume and the other, titled "Bombastic Bag-Man Suit", is based on issue 258 of The Amazing Spider-Man (1984), in which Spider-Man is forced to wear a Fantastic Four costume and a brown paper bag to conceal his identity.
-A further two suits were released in July 2019, based on Spider-Man: Far From Home: the Upgraded and Stealth suits.
+The Spider-Man costume used in Sam Raimi's Spider-Man film trilogy was released separately in December the same year, dubbed in-game as the "Webbed Suit".
+Two more costumes were released in January 2019; one is based on his Future Foundation costume and the other, titled "Bombastic Bag-Man Suit", is based on issue #258 of The Amazing Spider-Man (1984), in which Spider-Man is forced to wear a Fantastic Four costume and a brown paper bag to conceal his identity.
+A further two suits were released in July the same year, based on Spider-Man: Far From Home: the Upgraded and Stealth suits.